landon9720/Proseeo/README.md

 Proseeo believes that every story is different, and that no single workflow should be imposed.
 Each story has a plan file `plan.proseeo`.
 The plan file is in a simple text format and can be easily edited to suit the needs story.

+Plans are just suggestions about what your story should contain.
+Each field is loosely validated based on "needs" and "wants" and a simple type system.
+Ultimately it is up to you to decide what each story should contain, based on what makes sense.
+Proseeo happily stays out of your way.

 Proseeo supports template plan files stored in the project directory.
 When a story is assigned a plan, the template plan is copied into the story directory.
 Proseo comes with template plan files `bug`, `todo`, and `release`.

 ## Routes